pessiv/pessiv.github.io/README.md

 ### Pride Game Jam Helsinki 24

+This was the very first year I did Pride anything.

 ### ULTRAHACK 2018 Sprint 2 Hack the Index

 I got to meet some amazing people here.
 I hope all the best for all of them.